 Disclaimer: This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 Thank you so much for your support!

 I can’t stress this enough.
 Whether you decide to post once a week, twice a week, or three times a week, it’s important to remain consistent.
 Going weeks or months without posting anything certainly isn’t going to help increase traffic.
 The other piece to this, though, is providing quality content and not just posting for the sake of posting.
 You want to make sure you are providing your readers with well written, thoughtful content that isn’t just being slapped together — really take the time to write your posts and produce something of quality.

 Being active on Pinterest has been a total GAME CHANGER.
 Once I figured out what my domain name would be here, I made sure to sign up for a business account with Pinterest (if you haven’t done this yet, go do it right now!).
 This allows you to set up rich pins, link back to your blog or website, and see how many people are viewing and pinning your content.
 My monthly views on Pinterest continue to increase (more on that later), as I stay active uploading my own pins and re-pinning relevant content onto my boards.
 I sign in to my Pinterest to do this all the time but I also use Tailwind to schedule pins and post to a few different tribes.
 This saves me SO much time and is such a helpful tool for growing your Pinterest.
 I’m working on a post all about Pinterest and Tailwind, but for now you can sign up for Tailwind here.
-You can also learn more about my Pinterest Management services if you want to learn how I can help you with your Pinterest.
+You can also learn everything you need to know about marketing your brand with Pinterest in this course I created for you.

 Staying Active On Social Media